rjournal/rj/README.md

 then you can install `rj`, using your favourite approach.

+New editors should be added to the list of editors in `R/email.r`.

 ## `DESCRIPTION` format

 Each submission consists of a directory containing the submission, any correspondence, and a `DESCRIPTION` file.
 The `DESCRIPTION` is a DCF (debian control file) file, made up of entries of the following form.